eliav-touitou/pre-course-2021-final/README.md

 # Pre Course Project - Todo List 📋

 This project is a "todo list" web application based on html, css and javascript. the project represents my solution for the Pre course final!
 The project passed all tests successfully
-Heres a link to the [GitHub Page](https://eliav-touitou.github.io/pre-course-2021-final-boilerplate/src/) the web app is storing the data using JSON.bin, there for, please forgive it for being and refresh the page if needed🗝️
+Heres a link to the [GitHub Page](https://eliav-touitou.github.io/pre-course-2021-final-boilerplate/src/) the web app is storing the data using JSON.bin, therefor, please forgive it for being slow and refresh the page if needed🗝️

 ## Features: